 People often use repayment of credit on credit cards to improve their credit scores.
-Howevr, credit cards pose the risk of disturbing your expenditure patterns if you don’t act wisely.
+However, credit cards pose the risk of disturbing your expenditure patterns if you don’t act wisely.
 The non-payment of credit card bills has the worst impact on your credit scores.
-Since credit cards pose such a risky option, people are increasingly choosing personal loans and its repayment to improve credit score instead.
+Since credit cards pose such a risky option, people are increasingly choosing personal loans and their repayment to improve their credit scores instead.

 1. Establishing Payment History

 Credit scores are dependent on your credit history.
 If you undertake a loan and follow a repayment schedule, chances are you will boost your credit scores.
-Timely and consistent personal loan repayment indicates to credit bureaus that you are a responsible borrower and this is reflected in your credit score.
-In this sense, personal loan is one of the fastest and most effective ways of boosting your credit score.
+Timely and consistent personal loan repayment indicates to credit bureaus that you are a responsible borrower, and this is reflected in your credit score.
+In this sense, a personal loan is one of the fastest and most effective ways of boosting your credit score.